18F/api-standards/README.md

 * Description of update frequency.
 * Interactive documentation to demonstrate sample calls.
 * Sample client code for consuming the API in common languages.

+Special considerations for internal APIs:
+* The API can be published on the GSA API Directory, but clearly state it is internal.
+* Documentation should not expose any sensitive details that would expose the API.
+* URLs and endpoints should be removed from the documentation.

 ### Point of contact